In-App Messaging: Definition, Types, Use Cases, and Best Practices19 min read

 - Provide helpful tips or guidance to enhance the user experience or to onboard new users.

-- Advise users about cookies, and privacy policies, or to gather consent in compliance with regulations such as GDPR.
+- Advise users about cookies and privacy policies or to gather consent in compliance with regulations such as GDPR.

 Tooltips

 Tooltips are small, informative text boxes that appear when a user hovers over or clicks on an UI element user interface, like an icon, button, or link.
-They improve the user experience by providing quick explanations or clarifications without cluttering the main interface.

 - Explain the function of icons or buttons that have ambiguous symbols or icons.